TonyYenTWN/trEnD/README.md

 # Project Introduction
 Welcome to trEnD, a c++ based energy system model for the transition of end-users and the distribution network.
-The codes are for my PhD project and it is undergoing revision.
+The codes are currently undergoing revision and being tested by real data of Norway in my phD project.
 Feel free to comment on any issues.

 The library [ALGLIB](https://www.alglib.net/), [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page), and [Boost](https://www.boost.org/) are used to compile the codes.